ymanasa2022/obsidian_notes/meeting_notes/matt_weeklys.md

 		2. do visual manipulations to make one pdb transparent and the other not
 		3. make sure you can visualize the original drug ligand in the protein pocket
 		4. load the poses.mol2 file that come from after processing the docking results on greatlakes
+			1. tools -> Sufarce/Binding Analysis -> ViewDock -> Dock 3 or 3.5
+				1. column -> total energy
+				2. start with all compounds to Deleted
+			2. Can use Tools -> General Analysis -> Model Panel to hide extra molecules
 		5. use visual analysis to decide which ligands to keep and which ones to discard
 - work on the grant
 	- email Dr. Uhler-- probably meet up with him